unic/scala-ninja-course/README.md

-# scala-ninja-course
+# Scala Ninja Course

-Learn how to code in Scala
+Learn how to code in Scala in few steps.

+Have fun :)!